SumiSastri/dev-blogs/docs/dev-environment/part2-the-terminal.md

 [Further reading: Unix CLI](https://www.cs.dartmouth.edu/~campbell/cs50/shellcontinued.html)

-## A quick CLI cheat sheet
+## My CLI cheat sheet

-In your terminal you can type the following most used commands to navigate through your files The terminal has command arguments and options.
-A combination of arguments and their options give you the power to list, create or navigate effectively through your filing system. eg: `ls` is an argument and `-a` is an option of the argument
+In your terminal you can type the following most used commands to navigate through your files.
+The terminal has command arguments and options.
+A combination of arguments and their options give you the power to list, create or navigate effectively through your filing system. eg: `ls` is an argument and `-a` is an option of the argument.
+This is my CLI cheat sheet of commands I most frequently use.

 _List_